ggfevans/branch-backup-action/.github/BRANCH_STRATEGY.md

 # Open a PR: target the dev branch
 gh pr create -B dev

-# Release PR: from dev to prod with required approvals and checks
+# Release PR: from dev to main with required approvals and checks
-gh pr create -H dev -B prod
+gh pr create -H dev -B main
 ```

 ## Local Testing Notes

-- The composite action defaults to **prod**.
+- The composite action defaults to **main**.
 For ad-hoc tests, override `branch-to-backup` to a temporary branch.
-- If using `act`, ensure any sample event inputs use **prod** by default to match this strategy.
+- If using `act`, ensure any sample event inputs use **main** by default to match this strategy.

-This strategy aligns the default backup target with the protected **prod** branch while keeping **dev** as the base for active development.
+This strategy aligns the default backup target with the protected **main** branch while keeping **dev** as the base for active development.